Lain-/rough-ruby/README.md

 rough-ruby
 ==========

-This repo hosts my various Ruby scripts.
+This repo hosts my various Ruby scripts - you are free to use, copy and modify these scripts.